Deploy a Matrix Server

 Log In

 Open https://chat.yourdomain.org in your browser and log in with the admin account you just created.
 Element will prompt you to set up encryption keys and cross-signing.
-Complete this process – it is what ensures end-to-end encryption works correctly for your account.
+Complete this process: end-to-end encryption for your account depends on it.

 Save the recovery key Element provides.
 Store it in your password manager or write it down and keep it secure.
-If you lose access to all your devices and do not have the recovery key, you will lose access to your encrypted message history.
+If you lose access to all your devices without the recovery key, you will lose access to your encrypted message history.

 Create Your Chapter Space

 Matrix uses Spaces to organize rooms, similar to how Discord uses servers or Slack uses workspaces.
 A Space is a container that groups your chapter’s rooms together.
 When you invite a member to the Space, they can see and join all the rooms inside it.
-This is how you should organize your chapter – one Space with rooms inside it, not standalone rooms floating on their own.
+Organize your chapter as one Space with rooms inside it, not standalone rooms floating on their own.

 Create the chapter Space: